 High-velocity, multiple homicide scene cleaning, suicides, suicide decompositions; unattended death decompositions; massive blood loss vehicle recovery, automobiles and rigs; traumatic blood loss inside and outside of dwellings, businesses, and industrial settings.

-Odors Related to Blood and Death (What follows may be too graphic and blunt for some XXX readers; however, families doing an unattended death may find some usefule blood and fluid cleanup information.)
+Odors Related to Blood and Death (What follows may be too graphic and blunt for some XXX readers; however, families doing an unattended death may find some useful blood and fluid cleanup information.)

 Odors begin to diminish within the first 10 to 20 minutes of cleaning.
-Whether or not blood and death odors reman after cleaning depends upon a number factors.
+Whether or not blood and death odors remain after cleaning depends upon a number of factors.

-In the case of a traumatic blood removal not related to human decomposition, we should expect the blood and death odors to dissipitate at completion of blood death removal.
+In the case of a traumatic blood removal not related to human decomposition, we should expect the blood and death odors to dissipate at the completion of blood death removal.
 Of course, blood soiled materials like clothing and furniture fabrics must be removed too.

-In the case an unattended death with significant decomposition, we can expect blood and death odors to linger.
-In such cases there's a number of vairables that come into play, and any one of them can add to the time required for blood and death odors to fully dissipate beyond the reach of human perception.
+In the case of an unattended death with significant decomposition, we can expect blood and death odors to linger.
+In such cases, there's several variables that come into play, and anyone of them can add to the time required for blood and death odors to fully dissipate beyond the reach of human perception.
 These include the following and more:

-- Time the decedant was down after death;
+- Time the decedent was down after death;

 - Place of death;

 - Room temperature;

 - Humanmade and natural, cellular materials present in the death scene room and throughout the premises --